jaz303/CSDL2.swift/README.md

 ## Usage notes

+You must update the path to `SDL.h` in `module.map`.
+Eventually this step will be handled by the Swift package manager.

 SDL uses `enum` and integers interchangably; as far as I can tell this isn't compatible with Swift's C interop.
 As a workaround, corresponding `#define`s have been generated for each `enum` value, prefixed with `K_`.
 Static `#defines` are also generated for values defined by complex macros, such as `SDL_WINDOWPOS_UNDEFINED`.
 A full list of generated constants can be found in `SDL2_generated_constants.h`.

 ## Example